 - kidney disease

 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.

-- You may need to have routine tests (e.g. ultrasound, blood tests to measure oestradiol level).
-Your doctor will advise you about how often you will need to have these tests.
+- Routine tests (e.g. ultrasound, estrogen levels) may be done while you are being treated with this medicine.
+Your doctor will advise you about how often you need to have these tests.

 - Your doctor will inform you when it is more suitable to have sexual contact or when to refrain from intercourse or use certain “barrier” contraceptive methods (e.g. condoms).

 - Regular monitoring of your condition may be needed while you are being treated with Urofollitropin as this medicine may increase your risk of an ectopic pregnancy (a pregnancy in which the fetus develops outside of the womb), multiple births, pregnancy loss, or birth defects in your unborn baby.